Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 In 1929 the company was acquired by Guiseppe Navone who continued production of the Baudo brand and in 1930 a 500cc SV machine was offered.

-The following year machines were built using 350cc engines from Mauser and Chaise with pressed metal frames from Durandal
+The following year machines were built using 350cc engines from Chaise, and probably Moser, mounted in pressed metal frames from Durandal